 But there are many downsides to social media as well.
 Anything that has a good side, must have a bad one too, and vice versa.
 With everyone and their mom posting on Instagram and Pinterest, it is easy to get lost in pictures of beautiful girls and boys with perfect skin and the hair I´ve always wanted or wearing clothes that look amazing on them but would probably look terrible on me.
 It is easy to forget that beauty isn´t always someone else´s, but everyone´s.

-I often notice girls who look uncomfortable at events, at parties, or girls that I seem to feellike they´re not a part of a certain group.
 It´s so easy to want to fit in, but it´s not always the right choice.
 Online, everything is about comparison.
 Everything seems to be about “I´m better, prettier, nicer, than you” or (and this one is very prominent), “I have more followers than you, so I am worth more than you.”.
 This attitude is slowly but surely flowing into real life.
 Of course not many people will openly say this, but I´m sure that we can all agree on it.

 It´s easy to feel intimidated by someone else´s social media personality, which is probably very different from their “real” personality.
 Never forget: photos can be edited, stories can be staged, and success can be faked.